Help & Support

 2. Self-Hosted Setup

 Run RangePulse on your own server or computer.
-Your data never leaves your infrastructure.
-No account with us, no cloud dependency, no telemetry.
+Your health data never leaves your infrastructure — no account with us, no telemetry.
+(The app does check for updates; see "What talks to the internet?" below for the honest details.)

 Requirements